 Our firm’s deepest roots are in real estate law, and the individual attorneys in our practice are the most skilled, experienced, and innovative in the field.
 Collectively—and through collaboration with the firm’s other practices—we provide clients with valuable counsel on a full spectrum of real estate matters.

-We’re particularly experienced in high-profile, complex transactions such as our award-winning work for the 68,000-seat NFL stadium for the San Francisco 49ers in Santa Clara, Uber Technologies’ Oakland headquarters purchase of Uptown Station, the Exploratorium’s world-class museum on the San Francisco waterfront, the San Francisco Giants’ 43,000-seat ballpark and the adjacent 300-acre, mixed-use Mission Bay Project in San Francisco.
+We’re particularly experienced in high profile, complex transactions such as our award-winning work for the 68,000-seat NFL stadium for the San Francisco 49ers in Santa Clara, Uber Technologies’ Bay Area headquarters, the Exploratorium’s world-class museum on the San Francisco waterfront, the San Francisco Giants’ 43,000-seat ballpark and adjacent 300-acre, mixed-use Mission Bay Project in San Francisco, and the LA Clippers’ new arena in Inglewood.

-But we don’t only take on the area’s biggest and most visible real estate developments.
-Our attorneys handle the day-to-day real estate transactions for many of California’s premier companies, such as The Carlyle Group, Equity Office, Forest City, TMG Partners, Sares Regis Group, LendLease, Lincoln Property Company, UBS Realty Investors, Pacific Gas and Electric, California Pacific Medical Center (CPMC) and eBay.
+But we don’t only take on California’s biggest and most visible real estate developments.
+Our attorneys handle the day-to-day real estate transactions for many premier companies, such as The Carlyle Group, Equity Office, Brookfield Properties (formerly Forest City), Wilson Meany, LendLease, Lincoln Property Company, Spear Street Capital, and UBS Realty Investors.
+We have created lasting partnerships with some of California’s premier technology companies, sports teams, hotels, restaurants, and cultural, educational, and medical institutions, assisting them in their real estate endeavors for many years.

 In fact, it is our comprehensive approach to real estate that really differentiates Coblentz.
-Nowhere else will you find seasoned real estate lawyers who also do great public-private partnership work or land use attorneys who are also great real estate counsel.
-This crossover of talent and experience ensures that every decision in a real estate project is creative, thoughtful, and shaped by the “next step”—whether it’s financing, additional equity investment, construction, or the challenges of asset operation.
+Nowhere else will you find seasoned transactional real estate lawyers who also do great public-private partnership work or land use attorneys who are also great real estate counsel.
+This crossover of talent and expertise ensures that every decision in a real estate project is thoughtful and shaped by the “next step”—whether it’s financing, equity investment, construction, leasing or asset operation.

 Our attorneys’ experience in successfully guiding clients through complex approval processes in land use matters is unsurpassed.
 Our projects range from small conversions or rehabilitation of existing—and sometimes historic—buildings to new large-scale mixed-use developments involving hundreds of thousands of square feet of office uses, thousands of residential units, hotels, light industrial uses, and major single and multiple user retail facilities, as well as single users within a large mixed-use project.